 Next Dr. Andrea Levinson spoke from her particular vantage point as the Director of Psychiatric Care, Health & Wellness, at the University of Toronto (just one of the many professional roles Dr. Levinson has taken on).
-As she shared insights around mental illness as it presents in young adults, it was immediately clear that she is an expert in this area able to draw insights and connections that engaged the audience.
+She shared insights about mental illness as it presents in young adults.
+And it was immediately clear that she is an expert in this area, able to draw insights and connections that engaged the audience.

-She opened her remarks with an overview of mental health (defined as flourishing in a state of well-being, coping with normal stresses and contributing to society) and mental illness (defined as languishing with some level of mental health impairment that interferes with cognitive and physical functioning).
-She also stressed that those living with an identified mental illness can most certainly flourish, but they may need specific support to reach their goals.
+She opened her remarks with an overview of mental health (defined as flourishing in a state of well-being, coping with normal stresses and contributing to society), and mental illness (defined as languishing with some level of mental health impairment that interferes with cognitive and physical functioning).
+And she also stressed that those living with an identified mental illness can most certainly flourish.
+But that they may need specific support to reach their goals.
 She noted that accessing services can be difficult in our current system which is struggling after decades of underfunding.
-Elis’ Place is one such support for those learning to cope with a diagnosed serious mental illness.

 “The introductory remarks by the Chair of the Board and Dr. Levinson really set the tone for the evening and emphasized the urgent need for improving access to appropriate healthcare for young people dealing with serious mental illness.“